JuliaLinearAlgebra/LinearMaps.jl/README.md

 ## Philosophy

-Several iterative linear algebra methods such as linear solvers or eigensolvers only require an efficient evaluation of the matrix vector product, where the concept of a matrix can be formalized / generalized to a linear map (or linear operator in the special case of a square matrix).
+Several iterative linear algebra methods such as linear solvers or eigensolvers only require an efficient evaluation of the matrix-vector product, where the concept of a matrix can be formalized / generalized to a linear map (or linear operator in the special case of a square matrix).